ChengGiKan/TaiGu/README.md

 1. There are different romalized writing systems of the Taiwanese language.
 2. There are different types of code sequence, sharing among the world wide web.
-3. A draft of "standardization of Taiwanese writing system" is under preparation.
+3. A draft of "Standardization of Taiwanese Writing System" is under preparation.